 The table also lists the portion of the M&IE rate that is provided for incidental expenses (currently $5 for all tiers).

-The M&IE Rate table below reflects rounded amounts for the 75% travel days.
-This is intentional and intended to be more convenient for the agency and the traveler.
+The M&IE Rate table below reflects amounts for both the 75% travel days and the full travel days.

 The following reimbursement policies apply.